enishoca/pimatic-mochad-monitor/README.md

 X-10 has been around forever, I have used X-10 equipment for over 20 years. and there is lot inexpensive X-10 equipment in circulation.
 However, mantaining true state of X-10 devices in software has always been challenging and buggy.
 There are also connectivity issues and endless frustration with getting the X-10 signals especially over powerline to the right devices.
 There is one area where X-10 shines and that is in RF remotes and sensors, the RF remotes last forever, signal can usually cover most mid-sized houses, repeaters are abundantly available.
 Their motion sensors have been time tested and battries last for a year or so.

-This plugin doesn't attempt to preserve the X10 states, simply passes the commands down to X10
+This plugin doesn't attempt to preserve the X10 states, simply passes the commands down to X10, and lets pimatic do the state management.

 Examples:
  - Use inexpensive X-10 rf remotes to control devices